aaatipamula/Notes/Math/Vectors.md

 A dot product is an operation that is performed on two different vectors which produces a constant or *scalar*.

+If the dot product of two vectors is $0$ the angle between them is [orthogonal](https://en.wikipedia.org/wiki/Orthogonality).

+## Calculations

+The following formula can be manipulated to find the angle between two vectors:

+$\cos{\theta}$

 The dot product of two vectors is found as the following in $\mathbb{R}^2$:

 $$\langle i_{1}, j_{1}\rangle \cdot \langle i_{2}, j_{2}\rangle=